f1ren/adboost-demo/README.md

 Optional (if using only one ad network):

-5. Edit AndroidManifest.xml and move the <intent-filter> from MainActivity to the activity of that ad network.
+5. Edit AndroidManifest.xml and move the &lt;intent-filter&gt; element from MainActivity to the activity of that ad network.
 6. Edit the java file of that activity and uncomment the code in the onCreate and onDestroy methods.